Change Passwords preferences in Safari on Mac

 To edit a website, username or password, double-click it.

-If you see a yellow triangle next to a website password, you’re using the same password on another site.
-Reusing passwords across different websites isn’t recommended — if someone knows your password for one website, they might be able to access your accounts on other websites.
+If you see a yellow triangle next to a website password, either it’s a weak password or you’re using the password on another site.
+Reusing passwords across different websites isn’t recommended — if an attacker knows your password for one website, they might be able to access your accounts on other websites.

-To create a unique password for the selected website, click the triangle, then click the website link.
+To create a stronger or unique password for the selected website, click the triangle, then click the website link and go to the change password page.

 Shows the username, password and the selected website.

-Add websites, usernames and passwords to the AutoFill list.
+Add websites, usernames and passwords to the list.
 Safari can autofill your username and password for any websites you add.
+See Autofill credit cards, contacts and passwords.

 Remove websites you selected in the list.
 To select multiple websites, Command-click or Shift-click them.